drewburr/3D_Pinball_Game/Guide/Bonus_Jackpots_and_Awards.md

-# XI.
-Bonus, Jackpots & Awards
+# Bonus, Jackpots & Awards

 Points are added to the Bonus & Jackpots at the base rate they are accumulated on the board.